Beilinson-Kato and Beilinson-Flach elements, Coleman-Rubin-Stark classes, Heegner points and the Perrin-Riou Conjecture: Part I. Proof of Perrin-Riou's conjecture for elliptic curves over

 \subsection{Preliminaries}

-We first explain the proof of the ``only if'' part of Perrin-Riou's conjecture (Theorem~\ref{thm:mainonlyif}).
-Its proof involves some of the reduction steps we rely on for the proof of the ``if'' part of the conjecture and we pin these down also in this portion of our article. \begin{proof}[Proof of Theorem~\ref{thm:mainonlyif}] Suppose first that $\textup{res}_p^s(\BK_1)\neq 0$, where $\textup{res}_p^s$ is the singular projection given as the compositum of the arrows
+We first explain how the ``only if'' part of Perrin-Riou's conjecture (Theorem~\ref{thm:mainonlyif}) may be deduced as an easy corollary of the work of Skinner, Skinner-Zhang and Venerucci.
+The argument we present here involves some of the reduction steps which we rely on for the proof of the ``if'' part of the conjecture and we pin these down in this portion of our article. \begin{proof}[Proof of Theorem~\ref{thm:mainonlyif}] Suppose first that $\textup{res}_p^s(\BK_1)\neq 0$, where $\textup{res}_p^s$ is the singular projection given as the compositum of the arrows

 Kato's explicit reciprocity law shows that $r_{\textup{an}}=0$.
 We may therefore assume without loss of generality that $\BK_1$ is crystalline at $p$, namely that $\BK_1\in H^1_f(\QQ,T)$.

 Since $\BK_1 \neq 0$, it follows from \cite[Corollary 5.2.13(i)]{mr02} that $H^1_{\FFc^*}(\QQ,T^*)$ is finite.
 Recall that $\FF_{\textup{str}}$ denotes the Selmer structure on $T$ given by \begin{itemize} \item $H_{\FF_{\textup{str}}}(\QQ_\ell,T)=H_{\FF}(\QQ_\ell,T)$, if $\ell\neq p$, \item $H_{\FF_{\textup{str}}}(\QQ_p,T)=0$. \end{itemize} We contend to verify that $H^1_{\FF_{\textup{str}}}(\QQ,T)=0$.
 Assume on the contrary that $H^1_{\FF_{\textup{str}}}(\QQ,T)$ is non-trivial.
 Since module $H^1(G_{\QQ,S},T)$ is torsion free under our running hypothesis on the image of $\overline{\rho}_E$, this amounts to saying that $H^1_{\FF_{\textup{str}}}(\QQ,T)$ has positive rank.